kwitaszek/SmartWatch/index.md

 A couple of notes to mention:
 1. Before Reading week began, I had an issue with my original Arduino board(5V, 16MHz) where after connecting the power to it to see if it works, one of the capacitors blew up.
 While the board still works, I won't risk pushing any more damage to the board for safety reasons.
 I changed my board for the same arduino pro mini but for the 3.3 V 8 MHz.
 The reason for this change is that it will better work with the 3.7 V 250 mAh battery I have in my inventory.
 2. I updated my PCB design after finding flaws in my current design.
 I sent my new PCB to the prototype lab on Oct 30th
             ![Screenshot](Images/PCB_redesigned.png)
 3. I made additional purchases for our projects that are female header pins that will be used for soldering on my PCB.
+4.The button was removed from the PCB as it will be used when we will be combing the other sensor my partner is working on.

 October 15th: The PCB was designed and presented to the instructor in class:
             ![Screenshot](Images/PCB.png)